johnstantongeddes/ApTranscriptome/ApTranscriptome_TR.md

 Of the 98186 transcripts, 22089 have models with P < 0.05.

-Many of these are likely false positives, so I adjust P-values using false discovery rate (FDR).
-Only those transcripts with less than 5% FDR are retained as significant.
+Many of these are likely false positives, so I adjusted P-values using false discovery rate (FDR).

 ```r